ulsdevteam/dimes/README.md

 DIMES uses a [macro implementation](https://lingui.dev/guides/message-extraction#macro-usages) for message extraction.
 This means that all text with a `<Trans></Trans>` block will be automatically extracted for localization files.

-You must update files used by lingui any time new translation objects or languages are found:

 #### Adding a new language

 1. If adding a new language translation, add a new directory named after the language's ISO 639-1 code to